 Rigging Attachment Points

-Butt Tie, is one of the most common forms of rigging.
+Butt Tie is one of the most common forms of rigging.
 This occurs when you tie the butt end of the branch or tree.
 This allows the end to fall first to then be lowered by the butt end of the branch.
-The advantage to this method is speed, because the climber does not have to attach a rope further out on the limb.
+The advantage of this method is speed because the climber does not have to attach a rope further out on the limb.
 One must be careful when using a butt tie, as the tip may brush up against something as it falls.

 Spider Legs, are not as common but come in handy when more control is necessary.
 Spider leg rigging is when 2 or more “legs” are attached to the same rigging ropes.
 This is used to balance the branch in order to keep the branch as level as possible while rigging it down.

 Tree wraps, is the method of using a tree to add friction into the rigging line.
-The advantage to this method is it’s free, however the friction it produces is less predictable than other friction devices.
+The advantage of this method is it’s free, however, the friction it produces is less predictable than other friction devices.
 One wrap around a big tree will produce more friction than a wrap around a small tree.
-Also different trees will produce different friction based on their bark composition.
+Also, different trees will produce different friction based on their bark composition.
 Another big disadvantage to tree wraps is the extra wear and tear on the rope.

 Natural Crotch Rigging, is the use of a crotch or limb to lower a branch.
 There is friction produced when the rope moves across the crotch or branch.

 Speed Line(s), also known as a zip line, are used to efficiently move branches or chunks of logs from the tree to the ground.
-The big advantage to this method is speed (No pun intend, ha ha).
+The big advantage of this method is speed (No pun intended, haha).
 One does not have to wait for the rigging rope to be pulled back up to them.
 They can just cut one or a few limbs to send down to the ground.
-Another advantage to this method is overcoming obstacles that are close to the tree.
-Some people have been know to send branches over a house all the way to a chipper, which saves time dragging brush.
+Another advantage of this method is overcoming obstacles that are close to the tree.
+Some people have been known to send branches over a house all the way to a chipper, which saves time dragging brush.